Discover and Connect with Businesses Driven by Luxembourg Dual Citizens. Learn More.

 Most of the Luxembourgers who migrated to Brazil during the second wave made their way to Santa Catarina and Espírito Santo (Holy Spirit) states.
 Espírito Santo is the state north of Rio de Janeiro state.

-According to Luxembourg’s Embassy to Brazil, Luxembourgish communities were also set up not far from Porto Alegre, the capital of the Rio Grande do Sol state, the valleys of Itajaí (Santa Catarina), Rio Negro (Paraná), Curitiba (Paraná), among other places.
+Over the decades, Luxembourgish communities were also set up not far from Porto Alegre, the capital of the Rio Grande do Sul state, the valleys of Itajaí (Santa Catarina), Rio Negro (Paraná), Curitiba (Paraná), among other places.

 #itgetsbetter: The 20th & 21st Centuries